bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 If the request is successful, the HTTP response will contain an XML payload that conforms to the following XML schema.

+If the server is able to process the request, but no entities match the criteria for retrieval given in the request, the HTTP response will still contain an XML payload, but one that contains an empty list of entities, i.e. no instances of element R02D06. *(Added in v1.0.1)*

 |       | *Element ID* | *XML structure*                         | *Card.* | *Data type* | *Notes*            |
 |-------|--------------|-----------------------------------------|---------|-------------|--------------------|
 | **1** |              | **lcf-entity-list-response<br>xmlns="http://ns.bic.org/lcf/1.0"<br>xmlns:os=<br>"http://a9.com/-/spec/opensearch/1.1/"**              | **1**   |             | **Top-level message element with namespace declarations**<br/>*'version' attribute removed in v1.0.1*                                       |